canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 <!-- markdownlint-disable MD032 -->
 - **Overview:** Outputs the content for a standard.
-- **Example usage:** <code>&#123;% include /functions/output-standard.html standard="1" relevantGuidelines="1.2,1.4,1.6" relevantRelatedGuidelines="3.4,5.2,6.2" relevantTags="dpgn-group-group1,dpgn-group-group2" relevantSections="dpgn-section-guidelines,dpgn-section-guideline,dpgn-section-checklist" collapseContentSubsections=true %&#125;</code>
+- **Example usage:** <code>&#123;% include /functions/output-standard.html standard="1" relevantGuidelines="1.2,1.4,1.6" relevantRelatedGuidelines="3.4,5.2,6.2" relevantTags="dpgn-group-group1,dpgn-group-group2" relevantSections="dpgn-section-guidelines,dpgn-section-guideline,dpgn-section-checklist" %&#125;</code>
 - **Parameters:**
-  - <code>standard</code>: {Object/Number} Standard object or the standard number (not index), which is used to retrieve the Standard object.
+  - <code>standardIndex</code>: {Number} Standard number (not index), which is used to retrieve the Standard object.
   - <code>includeStandardTitle</code>: {Boolean} Optional (defaults to false).
 Whether or not to output a heading for the Standard (such as when there are multiple standards on the same page).
   - <code>currentHeadingLevel</code> {Number} Optional (defaults to 1).
 Heading level of the current section.
   - <code>relevantGuidelines</code>: {String/Array} Optional (defaults to all).
 Comma-separated guideline indexes or an array of guideline objects.
 Guidelines for the current standard that should be displayed.